ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-eulers-method.md

 <details>
 <summary><strong>Proof</strong></summary>
-While an intuitive reasoning of this fact is easy to show, a real proof of this for any step $i$ is quite complicated and I'll do it later when I can.
+While an intuitive reasoning of this fact is easy to show, a real proof of this for any step $i$ is quite complicated and so we'll shelve it for now.
 </details>
 <p></p>